Skip to content

 3. Install aimsChain

 aims-chain is package for finding minimum energy path and transition state, for FHI-aims.
-You can simply install it via:
+You can simply install it from Python Package Index to a virtual environment via:

 4. Install clims

 clims is a command-line interface for materials simulations for FHI-aims.
 It simplifies and streamlines the generation of input files. clims requires at least Python 3.9.
-You can simply install it via:
+You can simply install it into the same environment via:

 More information can be found in the README of clims.